 One strategy utilized to raise money is telemarketing.
 While telemarketers are sometimes volunteers or employees of the charity, they can also be professional solicitors that are paid by the charities to raise funds on their behalf.
 The Attorney General's Office encourages residents to ask the telephone solicitor how much of every dollar will go directly back to the charity.

 The Truth about Professional Solicitation

 There are no laws regulating the percentage professional fundraisers have to give back to the charity and often there is little oversight over professional solicitors.
-On average, less than half the money raised through paid solicitors is actually given to the charity.
-Of every dollar that a professional solicitor raised for a charity in 2011, only 49 cents went to the charity.
+Of every dollar that a professional solicitor raised for a charity in 2014, only 62 cents went to the charity.

 It's Still a Business

 Professional solicitation is an industry and its function is that of any other business - to make money.
 Professional solicitors are hired to raise money for charities, they are not employees of the charities or volunteers.
 Often they are trained to use opaque language that may confuse or even deceive potential donors in order to solicit donations.

 In order to maximize the value of your donation, it is generally better to avoid donating money via telemarketing solicitations altogether.
 Never feel obligated to donate money to anyone who calls you.
 You should select the charities you would like to donate to - do not allow them to select you.

 Hang Up the Phone, or Ask for a Written Request

 If a person calls you on the phone soliciting on behalf of a charity, it is entirely reasonable for you to ask for written materials and you should never be afraid to simply say "no thank you."
 You should never feel miserly for refusing to donate through a professional solicitor.
 It is generally more beneficial for the charity if you donate directly to them because a larger percentage of your money goes directly to the charity and its cause.